cmbabecki/GraphicalDesigns/README.md

 # GraphicalDesigns
-Code to compute graphical designs, and a host of example graphs to play around with
+Code to compute graphical designs, and a host of example graphs to play around with.